-Detroit Pistons beat Los Angeles Lakers in the 2004 NBA Finals, the first championship of the post -Jordan era and year one of the Lebron James era.
+2004 NBA Finals saw the Detroit Pistons beat Los Angeles Lakers in 5 games.
+This was the first championship of the post-Michael Jordan era.

-Even though Michael Jordan had nothing to do with this NBA season or this Finals series, his finger prints are all over it.
+Even though Jordan had nothing to do with this NBA season his finger prints are all over this Finals series.

 Kobe Bryant, Lakers

-There is no direct connection here, other than Bryant entered the league in 1996, looking to become the next Jordan.
+Jordan and Kobe Bryant had a very strong relationship.
+Kobe entered the league in 1996, looking to become the next Jordan.
 After Jordan left in 1998, Bryant won 3 straight titles between 2000-2002 and would go on to win two more in 2010-2011.
-He finished his career 1 championship behind Jordan and won all 5 with Phil Jackson, whom coached Jordan to all 6 of his.
+He finished his career 1 championship behind Jordan and won all 5 in total, all with Phil Jackson, whom coached Jordan to all 6 of his.

 Gary Payton and Karl Malone, Lakers

-That Lakers team, in addition to Bryant and Shaquille O’Neal, included Gary Payton and Karl Malone, who both joined the Lakers in hopes of winning a title.
-Jordan returned from baseball in 1995 and later that season, the Bulls lost to Shaq and the Magic in the Eastern Conference Finals.
-That was the only playoff series Jordan lost between 1991-1998.
+That Lakers team, in addition to Kobe and Shaq, included Gary Payton and Karl Malone, who both joined the Lakers in hopes of winning a title.

 Richard Hamilton, Pistons

-This Pistons team was led by Richard Hamilton, whom the Wizards traded away before the 2002 season, for Jerry Stackhouse.
-Stackhouse led MJ’s Wizards in scoring during Jordan’s final NBA season (the only teammate of Jordan’s to own that distinction).
+This Pistons team was led by Richard Hamilton, whom Jordan’s Wizards traded away before the 2002 season, for Jerry Stackhouse.
+Stackhouse led the Wizards in scoring during Jordan’s final NBA season.
+He is the only teammate of Jordan’s to own that distinction.
 Hamilton averaged 20 ppg as Jordan’s teammate in 2001-02, his third year in the league.

 Hubert Davis, Pistons